Yefeng0920/heterogeneity_benchmark/README.md

 This is a repository containing the data and code for reproducing results from Computationally reproducing results from

-> Yefeng Yang, Daniel W. A. Noble, Rebecca Spake, Alistair M. Senior, Malgorzata Lagisz, Shinichi Nakagawa.
+> Anonymized.
 A pluralistic framework for measuring, interpreting and stratifying heterogeneity in meta-analysis.
 2023.

 ## Structure